uqmars/constitution/Constitution.md

 ## 4 MEMBERSHIP

-4.1 Membership is open to:
+4.1 Club Membership is open to:

 * any student of The University
 * any academic staff member of The University
 * any other members of The University or wider community interested in The Club's activities

-4.2 The Club shall have not less than thirty (30) financial members to remain a subsidised club.
+4.2 The Club shall have not less than thirty (30) Financial Members to remain a subsidised club.

-4.3 At least 70% of The Club's membership must be students.
+4.3 At least 70% of The Club's Financial Members must be students.

 4.4 The Club shall not adopt aims or objectives, which would bring it under the jurisdiction of the University of Queensland Sports Association (UQ Sport).